"The strength of outdoor education provision is an outstanding and distinctive feature of the school." ISI Inspection February 2016

 Each Pre-Prep class heads down to the woods each fortnight for their 'Forest Schools' sessions, led by our own Forest Schools-trained Staff.
 Here, children from Owlets to Year 2 have freedom to explore and space to think.
 They learn about nature, and practise essential bush craft skills, such as fire building and shelter making.
 Forest School is a unique approach to learning that focusses on the holistic development of the child and can be used to reinforce class learning.

 Barfield’s ACE Days (Awareness, Commitment and Empowerment) are a way in which we supplement the curriculum’s global and environmental education components.
-Each ACE Day is themed to cover various modern day issues such as pollution, global warming and energy.
+Each ACE Day is themed to cover various modern day issues with the application of modern day skills.
+For example, First Aid.
 ACE includes practical education days, held outside and in the community, and provides very valuable lessons on sustainability, recycling and green sense – valuable lessons for the future.

 Three Peaks Barfield